JeyRunner/tuda-typst-templates/templates/tudapub/common/tudapub_title_page.typ

   // array of the names of the reviewers
   reviewer_names: ("SuperSupervisor 1", "SuperSupervisor 2"),

-  // path to the tuda logo containing the file name, has to be a svg.
+  // tuda logo, has to be a svg.
+E.g. image("PATH/TO/LOGO")
-  logo_tuda_path: "../logos/tuda_logo.svg",
+  logo_tuda: image("../logos/tuda_logo.svg"),

-  // path to an optional sub-logo of an institute containing the file name, has to be a svg.
+  // optional sub-logo of an institute.
-  // E.g. "logos/iasLogo.jpeg"
+  // E.g. image("logos/iasLogo.jpeg")
-  logo_institute_path: none,
+  logo_institute: none,

   // How to set the size of the optional sub-logo.
   // either "width": use tud_logo_width*(2/3)